 Refugee Admissions Program for Europe and Central Asia

-The FY 2013 ceiling for Europe is 2,000.
-In addition to continued processing of Lautenberg Amendment cases (primarily in Russia and Ukraine), we will continue to accept referrals from Non-Governmental Organizations (NGOs) and the United Nations High Commissioner for Refugees (UNHCR) throughout the region.
+The FY 2009 ceiling for Europe is 2,500.
+In addition to continued processing of Lautenberg Amendment cases, primarily in Russia and Ukraine, DHS/USCIS will continue to conduct interviews of Lautenberg cases and referrals from the United Nations High Commissioner for Refugees (UNHCR) throughout the region.